dtoraelek/lmms4Gentoo/README.md

 * Read the LMMS compiling Wiki to figure out deps
 * Clone the repository to /tmp
 * Enter the directory
+* Add the execute mode to install.sh
-* Run the install.sh script
+* Run the install.sh script OR follow the LMMS wiki passing the <b>-DWANT_QT6=ON</b> flag on the cmake command

 Join LMMS-development
 ----------------------